Land of the freeze: arctic wave hits U.S. Midwest, Northeast

 The accumulations, heavy even by the standards of the Great Lakes’ eastern shores, resulted from a wave of Arctic air moving across the relatively mild waters of the lake, forecasters said.

-Light and heavy snow was also expected to fall this weekend in many other parts of the United States, from Montana to Maine, forecasters said.
+Both and heavy snow was also expected to fall this weekend in many other parts of the United States, from Montana to Maine, forecasters said.
+On Twitter, the hashtag #ItsSoCold was the No. 1 trending topic in the United States.

 Reporting by Gina Cherelus in New York; Additional reporting by Chris Kenning in Chicago; Editing by Matthew Lewis